 Why exactly a perfume Pokémon should look like a French dancer is just a little bit beyond me.
 Aromatisse’s furry pink lower body resembles nothing so much as the voluminous skirts and petticoats traditionally associated with the can-can, while that saucy pose common to her official art and her in-game model has a similar effect.
 The link between that and perfume might be through the powder puffs used to apply makeup powders, to which the pink fluffy bodies of both Pokémon bear a passing resemblance (just don’t actually use them that way!).
 To throw in another element, the distinctive shape of their pale grey faces is generally thought to recall the masks worn by guests at a French or Italian masquerade ball, and the appearance of an elaborate costume fits with that as well.
 The overall effect is of extreme artificiality – masks, fancy clothes, makeup, perfume (and here it’s worth noting that Spritzee and Aromatisse have a 50/50 gender ratio) – a Pokémon who is, in a variety of ways, evocative of stereotypically French decadence and elegance.
 There could also be something more sinister behind these Pokémon, though.

-When Spritzee was originally revealed, the shapes of her ‘mask’ could also owe something to the beak-like masks worn by plague doctors of the Renaissance – itinerant ‘medical’ staff, sometimes with no formal training, who were hired at civic expense to treat sufferers of the bubonic plague, both rich and poor.
+When Spritzee was originally revealed, fans immediately noted that the shapes of her ‘mask’ could also owe something to the beak-like masks worn by plague doctors of the Renaissance – itinerant ‘medical’ staff, sometimes with no formal training, who were hired at civic expense to treat sufferers of the bubonic plague, both rich and poor.
 The distinctive masks, normally accompanied by heavy, full-body robes, became common in the 17th century, though the profession itself goes back at least to the time of the Black Death in the 14th century.
 Medical science of the time held that the bubonic plague, amongst other diseases, was caused by foul smells or ‘miasma’ emanating from diseased people and animals or rotting matter.
 Doctors treating the sick wore the distinctive masks, stuffing the beaks with dried herbs, flowers, spices and other fragrant substances, so that the air they breathed would be filtered and purified to remove the toxic stench of the disease.
 Laughable as it seems today, the masks would presumably have offered equivalent protection to any surgical mask (I mean, that’s not the main way bubonic plague is transmitted – it’s the infected fleas that get you – but letting people cough in your face isn’t exactly a good idea either), as well as possible psychological benefits, which might translate into a strengthened immune system courtesy of the placebo effect.
 In an age without antibiotics, it’s not a terrible idea.
 Spritzee and Aromatisse may owe to these masks their variety of healing powers: Aromatherapy, Heal Pulse, the Healer ability and, as egg moves, Wish and Refresh.
 I say ‘may’ because healing powers are such a standard thing for fairy Pokémon (in the broad sense) that it’s difficult to say whether this is part of a reference or just fleshing out the movepool, and the Pokédex doesn’t say anything to stress it.
 I don’t think people really believe now that Spritzee and Aromatisse are based on these guys, since the masquerade hypothesis just fits so much better with what Aromatisse is like, aesthetically and temperamentally, but the plague doctor’s mask provides such a fascinating link between perfumes and healing that I would be very disappointed if it weren’t part of their inspiration.
 It’s also difficult otherwise to explain why Spritzee looks like a bird.
 Perhaps the passing similarity between the two kinds of mask, accentuated by Aromatisse’s beak, is the basis of some sort of dark joke on the designers’ part.
 I wish the designs drew more heavily on that aspect, since it’s easily the most interesting thing about them – it wouldn’t even have to make them dark and sinister, if the designers felt that conflicted with either the Fairy type or with Pokémon’s general light-heartedness.
 If anything, a sweet, loveable plague doctor Pokémon whose aromatic treatments actually work would be a nice change from the way popular culture usually spins that image!
 Ah, well.
 I can dream.

 The first thing you need to know about using Aromatisse is that she is slow.
 In fact, she is the sixth-slowest fully evolved Pokémon in the game, behind Musharna, Avalugg, Gigalith, Ferrothorn and Shuckle.
 She’s also fairly bulky – not amazingly so, but certainly solid, and as a pure Fairy-type only has two weaknesses, Poison and Steel, both relatively uncommon attack types (but getting more common all the time precisely because of the importance of Fairy Pokémon).
 She sounds like she should be a supporter, and this is exactly what she is, with a wide selection of extremely useful support moves.
 Aromatherapy isn’t just for flavour; the ability to cure your party’s status ailments can be critical if you’ve got a burned or paralysed sweeper on your hands, or if something important has been put to sleep.
 Not many Pokémon have access to this move, or to its sound-based counterpart Heal Bell, and this is probably Aromatisse’s biggest selling point besides her Fairy typing.
 Wish is a great move for any Pokémon with an HP stat like Aromatisse’s; like Aromatherapy it can be used to heal your team by switching after using it, and if you do, then the target is healed by half of the user’s HP, which may be significantly more than half of its own.
 Light Screen and Reflect serve to fill out Aromatisse’s support options.
 She has few offensive status moves other than Toxic, and although her own defensive aptitude makes her very good at stalling with poison, it should be used with caution since Fairy-types are already bait for Poison and Steel Pokémon and they don’t need another excuse to switch in on her.
 However, she can at least make switching in as comfortable as possible for your more fragile attackers.